CQUGuoPengfei/BLE-example/README.md

 6. In my case the device was not paired.
 I was able to find the code on SO which shows how to pair BLE devices.

 7. "32feet" nuget lib does not work with BLE.
+Actually I did not find any lib/package to work with BLE.

 8. I included everything from solution folder to github, please forgive me.

 Some help on code: